Skip to content

 Origins

-The lineup haircut became popular in the 1980s, especially in Black and Latino communities.
-Hip-hop artists, athletes, and celebrities helped make the style mainstream.
-Today, it is widely embraced across different hair types and textures.
+The lineup haircut blew up in the 1980s, especially in Black and Latino communities.
+Hip-hop artists, athletes, and celebrities pushed it into the mainstream—and today, it’s everywhere.
+From barbershops to every meme creator feed, those who are interested in hair types and textures.

 What Face Shape Suits a Lineup Haircut?